toyosiola/xclusive-ecommerce-store-full-server-rendered/PROCEDURES.md

 - [ ] remove revalidation from home
 - [ ] create indexes for all db query
 - [ ] all pages/ actions that redirect to login, redirect back to the actual page after login-in (e.g. add to wishlist)
+- [ ] Check error "Cookies can only be modified in a Server Action or Route Handler" because verifySession wants to delete cookie sometimes in server component